manijesmani/manijesmani/README.md

 ## Hi there 👋

+## My plan is to work in a team where I can strengthen my IT knowledge, because I’ve learned that knowledge is power.

+## I’m passionate about teamwork and creating
 <!--
 **manijesmani/manijesmani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.